AdedejiAdelanwa/flashcards/README.md

 # Platform

-The app was tested on a ios device
+The app was tested on an ios device

 <p>
   <!-- iOS -->